Visit Azul.com Support

 Introduces a nop padding based mitigation for performance regressions seen on some systems following Intel’s micro code updates in response to errata SKX102.

-This option is expected to become the default in a future Azul Zulu Prime JVM release.
+This option is expected to become the default in a future Zing release.

 If enabled, nop padding is used to align affected branches on systems with the micro code update applied.